tehwalris/forest/doc/codemod-purposes.md

   - `exports`
     - compile CommonJS modules to ES6 modules (exports only)
   - `named-export-generation`
-    - generates a named export for every property of the default export
+    - generate a named export for every property of a default-exported object literal
   - `let`
-    - replace var with let (independent of usage)
+    - replace \texttt{var} with \texttt{let}, independent of how the variable is used
   - `simple-arrow`
-    - replace function expressions with single return by shorthand arrow functions
+    - replace function expressions with a single return by arrow functions with shorthand returns
 - `es5-function-to-class-codemod`
   - `func-to-class`
-    - converts classes declared with functions and prototype to ES6 classes
+    - convert classes declared with functions and prototypes to ES6 classes
 - `webpack-babel-codemod`
   - `dynamic-require-import`
     - replace properties whose value is a function call by shorthand properties